Guides

 2. Creating a New Flow

-1. Navigate to Flows, select New Flow, and choose Create from Scratch as your starting point.
+1. Navigate to Flows, select New Flow.

-2. Click "New Flow" Flow selection
+2. Click Create from scratch as starting point.
+Flow selection

 3. Setting Up Your API